JuliaWonhas/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 improve the interaction.
 Here is a small selection:

 * Ctrl-c - Stop the command
+* Tab - extend commands and file/folder names
 * Ctlr-↑ - Go backward in command history
 * Ctlr-↓ - Go forward in command history
-* Ctrl-a - Jump to the beginning of a line
-* Ctrl-e - Jump to the end of a line
-* Ctrl-u - Remove everything before the cursor position
-* Ctrl-k - Remove everything after the cursor position
-* Ctrl-l - Clean the screen
 * Ctrl-r - Search in command history
-* Tab - extend commands and file/folder names

 # Files, folders, locations